 Jeong’s career path started off on a different course.
 He earned his undergraduate degree at Duke University and went on to get his medical degree at the University of North Carolina.
 Jeong completed his Internal Medicine residency in New Orleans all the while developing his comedy.
 In 1995, Jeong won the Big Easy Laff Off.
-The competition, which was judged by former NBC President Brandon Tartikoff and Improv founder Bud Friedman, turned out to be his big break as Tartikoff and Friedman urged Jeong to head to Los Angeles.
+The competition, which was judged by former NBC President Brandon Tartikoff and Improv founder Budd Friedman, turned out to be his big break as Tartikoff and Friedman urged Jeong to head to Los Angeles.

-Once in Los Angeles, he began performing regularly at the Improv and Laugh Factory, and was seen on a number of television shows including The Office, Entourage, and MADtv.
-It wasn’t until he caught Judd Apatow’s eye, who cast him as “Dr. Kuni” in Knocked Up, that he solidified himself as a feature film actor.
+Once in Los Angeles, he began performing regularly at the Improv and Laugh Factory, and was seen on a number of television shows including “The Office”, “Entourage”, and “Curb Your Enthusiasm”.
+It wasn’t until he caught Judd Apatow’s eye, who cast him as “Dr. Kuni” in KNOCKED UP that he solidified himself as a feature film actor.

-In 2011, Jeong reprised his role of Mr. Chow in the summer blockbuster, The Hangover 2.
-Following up on the success of The Hangover, the much anticipated sequel surpassed expectations in every way, already grossing almost 600 million dollars and beating The Hangover, while setting box office records for R-rated films.
-He was then seen in the 3rd installment of The Hangover 3, which showcased his meatiest performance to date.
-Other film credits for Jeong include The Duff, Transformers 3, and Ride Along 2.
-Upcoming films include: Crazy Rich Asians, Goosebumps and Amusement Park.
+In 2011, Jeong reprised his role of “Mr. Chow” in the summer blockbuster, THE HANGOVER PART II.
+Following up on the success of THE HANGOVER, the much-anticipated sequel surpassed expectations in every way, already grossing almost 600 million dollars and beating THE HANGOVER while setting box office records for R-rated films.
+The film went on to gross almost 400 million worldwide.
+Other film credits for Jeong include TRANSFORMERS 3, PAIN & GAIN, DESPICABLE ME 2, TURBO, THE DUFF and RIDE ALONG 2.

-In television, Jeong was mostly recently seen starring on ABC’s Dr. Ken, which he also created, wrote for and was an Executive Producer.
+In television, Jeong was most recently seen starring on ABC’s “Dr. Ken”, which he was the creator, writer, and Executive Producer.
 He also was a series regular on the critically acclaimed NBC show Community from 2009-2015, which won the Critics' Choice Award for Best Comedy Series in 2012.
-In 2015, Jeong directed an ESPN 30 for 30 documentary Student Athlete and he also produced the Sundance award winning film Advantageous, which received a Film Independent Spirit Award nomination.
+In 2015, Jeong directed an ESPN 30 for 30 documentary Student Athlete, and he also starred in and produced the Sundance award-winning film Advantageous, which received an Independent Spirit Award nomination.
 Jeong can currently be seen as a judge on the FOX ratings success “The Masked Singer.”

 He currently resides in Los Angeles with his wife and twin daughters.

-Tickets from $25.00 plus taxes and convenience fees
+Tickets from $59.00 plus taxes and convenience fees

 Guests under 21 years of age must be accompanied by a legally responsible adult 30 years of age or older.
 All comp tickets not picked up will be released for sale.
 Prices plus tax, service and convenience fees.